 Black women's historically lower rate of developing breast cancer rose to a similar rate as that of white women by 2013, as breast cancer death rates fell in both Black and white women, according to an October 2016 report from the CDC.
 The agency attributes the improvements in part to better screening and early detection.

-However, the death rate fell less quickly in Black women, leading to a widening of the gap between Black and white women in breast cancer mortality.
+However, breast cancer statistics show the death rate fell less quickly in Black women, leading to a widening of the gap between Black and white women in breast cancer mortality.
 Black women were 41 percent more likely than white women to die of breast cancer, according to the CDC report.

 There are many reasons why Black women die at a higher rate of breast cancer than white or Hispanic women, experts say.